westboroughIOT/hello-wiot-club/microcontrollers/ESPDuino/README.md

 ## Examples
 ### WifiScanNow
-This example shows how easy it is to use Arduino library and perform WiFi actions.
-This examples once uploaded to ESPDUINO lists all the wireless access points in the range.
+Example WiFiScanNow.h shows how easy it is to use Arduino library and perform WiFi actions.
+This examples once uploaded to ESPDUINO lists all the wireless access points in the range within the serail monitor.